vandyand/clojure-trader/roadmap.md

 ### Todo - longer term

 - [ ] (0.3.X) Arena
-  - [ ] Add gauntlet performance data and z-score to hystrindies (becoming ghystrindies)
   - [ ] Delete hystrindies from edn file by id if z-score is too low
   - [ ] Create Arena where ghystrindies trade via api on paper account
   - [ ] Add arena performance data and z-score to ghystrindies (becoming aghystrindies)